cicadacreativemag/ccm_website/content/about.md

 And as of Issue 07, _anyone_ can submit to CCM and apply for staff.

 Submissions open twice a year, typically in the spring and fall.
-At the end of each issue cycle, these submissions are anonymized and reviewed by two editorial teams.
+We organize editorial teams to review anonymized submissions and vote on what we think should be included in the issue.
 Then, we publish a carefully crafted issue of your work.

 We acknowledge that art doesn't always come box-shaped, perfectly ready to fall into a category.
 Cicada Creative Magazine exists to showcase that artistic exploration and novelty.